chris-barry/darkweb-everywhere/README.md

 * <https://3g2upl4pq6kufc4m.tor2web.org> will redirect to <http://3g2upl4pq6kufc4m.onion>.

 To make the re-directions, I utilize [HTTPS Everywhere][0].
-For them to really work, you should be using the [tor browser bundle][1].
+For them to really work, you should be using the [Tor Browser Bundle][1].

 ## Why

-Due to the way tor works, when you connect to sites which are not hidden services you must connect through an exit node.
+Due to the way Tor works, when you connect to sites which are not hidden services you must connect through an exit node.
 This exit node is able to see which sites are being connected to.
 By having the hidden service loaded instead of the clearnet URL, you make your entire connection without leaving the tor network.

 ## How Can I Trust You?

 The proof is in `EVIDENCE.md`.
+That file contains where I found the official hidden service of the respective sites.
 You also have the code, and its change history readily available.

-That file contains where I found the official hidden service of the respective sites.
-If you see any discrepancies make it known.
+If you see any discrepancies please make it known by filing an issue.

 ## Installation